GeorgiPenchev77/Nasa-Space-Apps-2025/README.md

 Project for the Nasa Space Apps Challenge hackathon 2025.
 For this year, our team chose to work on the "Build a Space Biology Knowledge Engine" challenge.

 ## 🚀 Project Overview
-NASA has conducted hundreds of bioscience studies from space missions  but finding and understanding them all is difficult.
-**Knowledge Station** is an AI-powered web application that helps users explore NASA’s bioscience publications easily and interactively.

-Our platform summarizes, organizes, and visualizes decades of space biology research so that scientists, students, and mission planners can discover insights faster.
+NASA has conducted hundreds of bioscience studies from space missions, making research difficult and hard to understand.
+Our solution?
+Knowledge Station, an AI-based application to help users explore NASA’s bioscience publications easily and interactively.
+The platform summarizes, structures, and visualizes decades of space biology research in one click; making it possible for scientists, students, and mission planners to discover insights faster.
 ---

 ## 🎯 Main Goal